pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 We call on:

--   Economists to help us refine the [discussions](/wiki/Discussion_Pages "wikilink"), and thus take the best design decisions
 -   Security protocol experts, peer-to-peer protocol experts, to help us design the protocols
--   Xml experts, to help us design contracts specifications
+-   XML experts, to help us design contracts specifications
+-   Economists to help us refine the [discussions](/wiki/Discussion_Pages "wikilink"), which may help us to take some design decisions
--   Infographists, publicists to help put these ideas forward in a graphical, clear manner
+-   Infographists, publicists to help put these ideas forward in a clear manner, perhaps in small cartoon/video
 -   Lawyers, to help us out with setting the appropriate free software [license](/wiki/Licence "wikilink")
--   Journalists, to propagate this call
 -   All good wills, to do whatever they understood might be useful

 One day we may ask for donations to help the project management and